iwasahighwayman/my-white-whale/README.md

 The three solar cell powered back yard LED light string ran relatively well thru most of winter and mid-spring.
 Once in a while we good get a few very cloudy days in a row, resulting in no light show after a couple nights, but it was infrequent enough to just turn the lights back on after the first sunny day.

-But then i noticed that although the LEDs would illuminate once I went out to the patio and turn them on, they would only glow for an hour or two then go dark.
+But then I noticed that although the LEDs would illuminate once I went out to the patio and turn them on, they would only glow for an hour or two then go dark.

 I assumed that after about a year and a half of repeated daily solar cell charging and evening LED lighting discharging of the solar cell's internal Li-Ion batteries, the batteries were starting to fail to hold a charge.